The Simplest Way to Build Strength After 40

 “But I’ve Never Lifted Weights Before…”

-You’re not alone and it’s never too late to start.
+It’s never too late to start.

 Strength training doesn’t mean throwing yourself into intense gym sessions or lifting heavy weights right away.
 It simply means progressively challenging your muscles with resistance, using bodyweight, resistance bands, dumbbells or machines.